userantoni/userantoni/README.md

 Hi there, I'm Anthony! 👋

 I'm a Software Engineer and Full-stack Developer passionate about building scalable and efficient applications.
-I specialize in Angular, React, Spring Boot, and Java.
+I specialize in **Angular, Spring Boot, and Java**, focusing on **application modernization**—helping businesses upgrade legacy systems to modern, scalable, and efficient architectures.

 ---